edgio-docs/edgio-docs/src/guides/v7/edge_functions/example_request_signing.md

 <Callout type="important">

-  Edge function runtime does not currently support a native crypto library, so we'll need to use a third-party library to generate the signature.
+  Edge function runtime does not currently support a native crypto library, so a third-party library to generate the signature is needed.
 In this example, we'll use the [crypto-js](https://github.com/brix/crypto-js).

 </Callout>